-The Arp Schnitger organ at St. Jacobi is the largest, still-operating baroque organ built in the north-German style, and is a priceless and peerless cultural monument.
-Its oldest parts date back to the Reformation, and it remained completely intact until the 20th century.
+The Arp Schnitger organ at St. Jacobi is the largest, still-operating baroque organ built in the north-German style.
+This priceless and peerless cultural monument has its oldest parts date back to the Reformation, and it remained completely intact until the 20th century.
 Despite suffering major damage in this period, up to 80% of the original parts could be preserved, and the organ was painstakingly restored in 1993 and now shines again in all its former glory.

 The Jacobi organ contains the most comprehensive collection of original pipes from the period before 1700 in a single instrument.
 A quarter of these date back to the time before Arp Schnitger, and include pipes produced by the renowned Scherer and Fritzsche families, whose work elevated Hamburg significantly in the world of organ design and construction from the late 16th century.
-But it is not just the age or quantity of the approximately 4000 pipes that make it such a treasure — the quality of its sound is unsurpassed.
-The composition and variety of the 60 stops benefit from the consideration that went into its make-up, and makes it a place of pilgrimage for organists and organ lovers from around the world.
+It is not just the age or quantity of the approximately 4000 pipes that make it such a treasure, but the quality of its sound is unsurpassed.
+The thoroughly considered composition and variety of the 60 stops allow it to be a place of pilgrimage for organists and organ lovers from around the world.

 Feel free to plan a visit to St. Jacobi for a free organ tour with sound samples every Thursday at 12 noon, and a 30-minute organ music concert at 4.30pm every Thursday (except public holidays).
 The organ can also be regularly heard during church services, and in summer, internationally recognised organists perform a varied organ concert program.

 Check the event calendar for the next opportunity to listen to the Arp Schnitger organ.